westonea252/KillerHomeLab/Exchange2019-with-External-Access-1-Forest_1-DomainController_1-ADSite_1-Workstation/README.md

-# Exchange 2019 Lab with External Access
+# Exchange 2019 Single Site Lab with External Access

 Click a button below to deploy to the cloud of your choice